for Alternative Break Programs:

 Alternative Break Staff Advisor Training

 Twice a year, typically in the fall (Staff Development Summit) and during the summer at an ABCs (Staff Track), Break Away will partner with a campus to host a 1 - 2 day event for 25 - 35 alternative break staff advisors.
 Sessions are led by the host campus, Break Away staff, and outside authorities on subjects of interest.
-Past summits have included sessions on fundraising, collective work (compacts), program policy and liability, training student leaders, assessment, and community partner selection.
-Price ranges from $160 - $200 (plus travel/housing) based on membership level.2017 Staff Development Summit Information 2018 ABCs Staff Track Information
+Past summits have included sessions on fundraising, collective work (compacts), program policy and liability, training student leaders, assessment, and community partner selection.2017 Staff Development Summit Information 2018 ABCs Staff Track Information

 for Community Organizations: